vapvarun/buddypress-profanity/README.txt

 = How is Strict Filtering setting useful? =

-The [Strict Filtering] with strict mode on does not filter embedded keywords.We recommend users to use Strict Filtering ON mode.
+The [Strict Filtering] with strict mode on does not filter embedded keywords.
+We recommend users to use Strict Filtering ON mode.

 == Changelog ==

-= 1.0.2 =
+= 1.1.0 =
 * Enhancement: Plugin backend settings ui enhancement.

 = 1.0.1 =